-EMU strives to provide a fire-safe campus and environment through the observance of proven safety standards.
+Eastern Mennonite University (EMU) strives to provide a fire-safe campus and environment through the observance of proven safety standards.
 The university works to be in compliance with regulations that govern the campus operations and living environment of all students, as per the Virginia Statewide Fire Prevention Code (VSFPC), overseen and enforced by the Fire Marshal of the City of Harrisonburg Fire Department, the Local Governing Body (LGB).
-EMU works to monitor and enforce fire safety policies and train in firesafety procedures with the staff and student body through the utilization of an in-house, state- certified fire inspector as well.
+EMU works to monitor and enforce fire safety policies and train in fire-safety procedures with the staff and student body.
 The other university campuses are inspected by the authorities having jurisdiction (AHJ).